Goa’s Biggest Street Party Is Back – Here’s the Full Viva Carnival 2026 Route

 This route layout spreads the Carnival experience through North Goa, South Goa, and coastal towns, offering varied local flavours and easily reachable spots for festival attendees.

-What to Expect at Carnival Parades
+What to Expect at Carnival Parades?

 Expect the following during Goa Carnival 2026 parades: